Rick Cotton: Private Sector

+Government

+Cotton has served in various governmental roles throughout his career.
+He was Executive Secretary to the Department of Health, Education and Welfare under Secretary Joseph A. Califano Jr. He later worked as Special Assistant for Renewable Energy to Deputy Secretary John Sawhill at the U.S. Department of Energy.

+From 2015 to 2017, Cotton worked for New York Governor Andrew Cuomo as Special Counsellor to the Governor for Interagency Initiatives.
+In this role, he focused on infrastructure projects in downstate New York, including LaGuardia and JFK Airports, the Moynihan Train Hall and Penn-Farley Complex, the Governor Mario M. Cuomo Bridge (formerly Tappan Zee Bridge), the Jacob K. Javits Convention Center expansion, and the Metropolitan Transportation Authority's Second Avenue Subway project.
+New York Governor Andrew Cuomo reportedly referred to Cotton as New York’s “czar of infrastructure."

+Port Authority of New York and New Jersey

+In August 2017, Cotton was appointed Executive Director of the Port Authority of New York and New Jersey, the bi-state agency responsible for managing regional transportation infrastructure including airports, tunnels, bridges, ports, and the World Trade Center site.

 Personal life

 Cotton married Elizabeth W. Smith, the Assistant Commissioner of New York City Department of Parks and Recreation, in 2011.

 On March 9, 2020, New York governor Andrew Cuomo announced that Cotton had been infected by SARS-CoV-2, the virus that causes coronavirus disease 2019.
 His wife also tested positive for the virus, and the couple were reported to have self-quarantined in their home.
 Cuomo reported on March 22 that Cotton had recovered from SARS-CoV-2 without having been hospitalized.